Marriage Act 1961 (Australia): Marriageable age

-Part II (s.10-21) deals with the marriageable age and the marriage of minors.
+Part II (sections 10–21) deals with the marriageable age and the marriage of minors.
 In the original 1961 Act, marriageable age was set at 16 for females and 18 for males.
 However, under section 12 of the original 1961 Act a female 14 or 15 years or a male 16 or 17 years could apply to the court for permission to marry.
 The general marriageable age (without exceptions) was equalised in 1991 by the Sex Discrimination Amendment Act 1991, which raised the general marriageable age of females to 18.

 The marriage of a person aged 16 or 17 to another aged over 18 is permitted in "unusual and exceptional circumstances", which requires the consent of the younger person's parents and authorisation by a court.
 Prior to the 1991 changes, the "unusual and exceptional circumstances" procedures applied to a girl aged 14 or 15 (wanting to marry a male aged 18 or above) or a male aged 16 or 17 (wanting to marry a female aged 16 or above).

 In deciding whether to make an order allowing a marriage, the judge or magistrate must be satisfied that the person is at least 16 years old and that the circumstances of the case are exceptional and unusual.
 The types of things that the court might consider include: